|Problem:||Reseting your service indicator after oil change.|

 |Solution:||Perform the steps below|

-The reset procedure is straightforward and does not require any special tools or even for the vehicle to be brought to a dealer.
+The reset procedure is straight forward and does not require any specialty BMW tools or a need for BMW dealership involvement.
 If you change your own oil at home you can and must reset your indicator light through the steps below.

 What are the steps?

-- Keep the trip odometer button pressed for approximately 5 seconds until one of the following words appear in the display: "OIL SERVICE" or "INSPECTION" or "RESET SIA:" is illuminated.
+- ➍ Keep the trip odometer button pressed for approximately 5 seconds until one of the following words appear in the display: "OIL SERVICE" or "INSPECTION" or "RESET SIA:" illuminates.

-- A Clock Symbol will appear which indicates the brake fluid renewal interval is displayed.
+- ➑ A Clock Symbol will appear indicating the brake fluid renewal interval.